Steerable Pyramid Transform Enables Robust Left Ventricle Quantification: Proposed Method

-where we assume the remaining parameters $\bm \theta\setminus \bm W_\mathrm{lr}$ are uniformly distributed (\ie, the possible values are equally likely).
-The added regularization in Eq. \eqref{eq_relation9} has two effects.
-The first component in the parentheses minimizes the mode of the weights $\bm W_\mathrm{lr}$, which acts similarly as an $L_2$ regularization.
-The second component maximizes the determinant of $\bm{\Sigma}_k$, which encourages independent feature learning.
+where we assume the remaining parameters $\bm \theta\setminus \bm W_\mathrm{lr}$ are uniformly distributed, whose log-likelihoods are constant and thus can be omitted.
+The added regularization has two effects.
+The first term inside the parentheses minimizes the magnitude of the weights $\bm W_\mathrm{lr}$, functioning similarly to $\ell_2$-regularization.
+The second term maximizes the absolute value of the determinant of $\bm{\Sigma}_k$, thereby encouraging learning of independent features.